 Orrick Advises Wakanow on $40 Million Carlyle Group Investment

-We are involved in a wide range of other projects in the power/renewables, infrastructure, oil and gas, and natural resources sectors.
+We are involved in a wide range of projects in the energy sector.
 These projects involve investors based throughout Europe, the Middle East, Africa, the Americas and Asia.
 Recent highlights include:

 In addition, we advise some of the most active private equity funds focused on African energy and infrastructure, including Helios Investment Partners, Leap Frog Investments and Adlevo Capital.

 We act for all major stakeholders in the development of the telecommunications and tech sectors.
 We recently advised the Overseas Private Investment Corporation in connection with a loan to a telecommunications conglomerate of 17 affiliated borrowers providing cable, satellite and internet services in Kenya, Tanzania, Uganda, Mauritius and United Arab Emirates (Fujairah Free Zone).
 Other clients in the Africa telecoms space include Millicom, Eutelstat and CANAL+.

 We’re also deeply involved in the development of Africa’s ecommerce market, and have advised venture capital firms, private equity investors and companies making strategic acquisitions and investments in areas from mobile money markets to online video platforms.